TandoorRecipes/recipes/docs/features/external_recipes.md

 ## Storage

-!!! success
-    Currently only Nextcloud and Dropbox are supported.
-There are plans to add more provider

 !!! danger
     In order for this application to retrieve data from external providers it needs to store authentication information.
     Please use read only/separate accounts or app passwords wherever possible.